View Document Text

 other services not directly related to ODIJ’s services.
 ODIJ does not receive any compensation

 for these referrals.
-Unless otherwise indicated by ODIJ in writing, ODIJ does not undertake to,
+Unless otherwise indicated by ODIJ in writing, ODIJ does not perform

 Services Provided to Custodian-Linked and Held-Away Accounts